In Nottingham the Local Plan comprises the

 Nottingham City Aligned Core Strategy - Local Plan Part 1 (2014)

-The Nottingham City ACS sets out strategic planning policies and development principles for Nottingham City to guide development until 2028.
+The adopted Nottingham City ACS sets out strategic planning policies and development principles for Nottingham City to guide development until 2028.
 The ACS was jointly prepared with Broxtowe and Gedling Borough Councils with close alignment to the Core Strategies of the other Councils that which make up Greater Nottingham, namely Erewash and Rushcliffe Borough Councils.
 Click on the links below to view the associated documents.

 - The Nottingham City Aligned Core Strategy (ACS)